pemmenegger/ifc-and-neo4j-viewer/README.md

 <h2 id="acknowledgments">💖 Acknowledgments</h2>

-- Special thanks to the challenge initiators and hackathon organizers -💝[buildingSMART International](https://github.com/buildingSMART/IFC5-development) for their foundational work.
 - Many thanks to all hackathon participants and contributors for their creative input and rapid prototyping spirit!

 ---